thexant/BotReadme/index.md

 Create a temporary voice channel for your squad:

 ```
-/squadvc SquadName
+/deploy me vc_name:SquadName
 ```

-This creates a voice channel named "Squad SquadName" with a limit of 4 users.
+This creates a voice channel named "Squad SquadName" (in this example) with a limit of 4 users.
 The channel will:
 - Automatically delete when empty
 - Be linked to your deployment status
 - Be accessible to those who join your squad